-Auriscalpium aff vulgare - This little toothpick fungus is a tough, woody toothed mushroom with a long stem that comes out of the side of the cap.
+Auriscalpium 'vulgare CA01' - This little toothpick fungus is a tough, woody toothed mushroom with a long stem that comes out of the side of the cap.
 It grows on conifer cones.
 Collections with a central stem and sharp umbo have both been sequenced and do not differ at all in ITS.
-Two WA sequences, an OR sequence and an ID sequence all match each other but are 3% different than the numerous sequences made in Europe, so our species likely needs a new name.
+Two WA sequences, an OR sequence, an ID sequence, and CA sequences all match each other but are 3% different than the numerous sequences made in Europe, so our species likely needs a new name.

 Auriscalpium 'vulgare CA01' © Steve Trudell

 Artomyces are club and coral fungi found on conifer logs that have "crown" tips.
 By crown tips, I mean around the perimeter of the top of each branch, a half dozen or fewer teeth or star-like points might arise (see the detail in the photos).
 Corals appear in several other orders, but with different branch tips.
 The exception is Clavicorona taxiphila, which is more singularly club-like than any Artomyces, with somewhat similar tips (more wavy around the perimeter than pointy) found on the ground or small twigs that is unrelated to the Russulales but in the basal Clavariaceae family of the Agaricales.

-Artomyces piperatus - This is a supposedly peppery tasting coral.
+Artomyces piperatus WA - This is a supposedly peppery tasting coral.
 Described from Washington.
 The DNA we have is from AK, BC and OR.
 It is supposedly only on conifers in the PNW.
 The OR collection (pictured) did not have the peppery taste, yet an OR sequence of A. cristatus, below, did, so the peppery taste does not seem to be informative as to species.

-Artomyces cristatus - This is a supposedly mild tasting club that sometimes has a few branches like coral, but isn't nearly as branched as Artomyces piperatus.
+Artomyces cristatus OR - This is a supposedly mild tasting club that sometimes has a few branches like coral, but isn't nearly as branched as Artomyces piperatus.
 Described from Oregon and we have DNA from OR and CA that almost certainly represents this species.
 It is also on conifers.
 One OR collection was distinctly peppery, so the taste does not seem to be indicative of species.